Flawless Physio Logo

 Physical therapy for Hoffa’s fat pad impingement

-For the long-term resolution, it is essential to address the cause of the injury.
+For long-term resolution, it is essential to address the cause of the injury.
 This may improve the proprioception around the knee for someone with hypermobility and increase strength and control of the leg and knee with exercises.
-Additionally, looking at walking or running gait can be very important if this contributes to the onset of pain or if it contributes to recovery.

 Hoffa’s fat pad taping